mnncorrect

 const std::vector< const Float_ * > & batches,

-Float_ * output,
+Float_ *const output,

 const Options< Index_, Float_, Matrix_ > & options )